RFLEpicGamer/IsYTCI/index.md

 We reccomend alternatives that we mentioned in the 1st section of faq if you want to avoid copyright notice

-## 3. Chrome is removing the MV2 extensions
+## 3. Chrome is removing the MV2 extensions, what to do?

 If you want to continue using adblockers, we recommend using another browser like firefox, librewolf, waterfox, and all others firefox forks

+## 4. Who are the people behind of this simple project?

+RFLEpicGamer

+## 5. Do this project have any social medias

+Yes, on twitter or tumblr we're @IsYTCI, but if you just prefer rss, [copy this link into rss client](https://isytci.tumblr.com/rss)